swisnieski85/slop-sniffer/README.md

 ## Status

 **Beta Release**
-This is version `1.2` - a working Chrome extension ready for testing.
-The detection algorithm uses four distinct heuristics, with one more heuristic and several other improvements still planned.
+This is version `1.3` - a working Chrome extension ready for testing.
+The detection algorithm uses three distinct heuristics, with one more heuristic and several other improvements still planned.
 Because the extension is still in development, it is not a packed extension available through the Google chrome Web Store.
 It must be downloaded and then loaded as an unpacked extension (steps on doing this are included below).

 ## Features

-- **Regex-Based Detection**: Quickly identifies posts containing classic signs of AI authorship (e.g., a contrast-framed sentence containing an em-dash: "it's not just stunning—it's brave")
+- **Regex-Based Detection**: Quickly identifies posts and comments containing classic signs of AI authorship (e.g., a contrast-framed sentence containing an em-dash: "it's not just stunning—it's brave")
+- **Comment Detection**: Analyzes LinkedIn comments in addition to posts, with compact overlays for flagged comments
+- **Job Posting Exemption**: Automatically excludes LinkedIn job advertisements from detection, ensuring you never miss career opportunities
-- **Clean Interface**: Covers suspected AI posts with a gold-bordered overlay indicating the reason the content was identified as AI-generated
+- **Clean Interface**: Covers suspected AI content with gold-bordered overlays indicating the reason the content was identified as AI-generated
-- **User Control**: "Show me the slop, anyway!" button to reveal content when desired
+- **User Control**: "Show me the slop, anyway!" button (or "Show anyway" for comments) to reveal content when desired
-- **Feedback System**: Optional feedback buttons to help improve detection accuracy when
+- **Feedback System**: Optional feedback buttons to help improve detection accuracy
 - **Performance Optimized**: Debounced processing that won't slow down LinkedIn

 ## Installation